lawlesst/lawlesst.github.com/content/pages/about.md

 ## Some technical details

 This site is hosted via [Github pages](https://pages.github.com/).
-The site layout is adapted from Niklas Fasching's ["Just enough CSS for a blog"](https://niklasfasching.de/posts/just-enough-css/).
-Thank you Niklas.
+The site layout uses [Simple.css](https://github.com/kevquirk/simple.css).
 The HTML is generated with [Frozen Flask](https://github.com/Frozen-Flask/Frozen-Flask) via [Jinja templates](https://jinja.palletsprojects.com/en/3.1.x/) and [Markdown](https://www.markdownguide.org/) files.

 No cookies are used to track usage on this site via Google Analytics or any other website tracking software.